yuvalmGS/gigaspaces-wiki-jekyll/sbp/lowering-the-space-object-footprint.markdown

 {code}

 h2.
 The pack method
-The {{pack}} method serializes the object non indexed data.
+The `pack` method serializes the object non indexed data.
 It is called explicitly before calling the space write operation.
 This method serialize the object data by placing the data into the byte array field.
 Null values fields indication stored within one field.
-The {{BinaryOutputStream}} utility class is used to write the compacted data into the byte array.
+The `BinaryOutputStream` utility class is used to write the compacted data into the byte array.

 {code}
 public void pack() throws Exception